ztgreene/program_choice/README.md

 # program_choice
-An AIC analysis of higher eucation program choice of students
+An AIC analysis of higher education program choice of students